-When there isn’t enough room for wisdom teeth to emerge, they can become impacted against your second molar.
-This can damage the second molar, which may be due to the actual impaction or it may be related to hygiene difficulties.
+When there isn’t enough space for your wisdom teeth to erupt, they can become impacted, or stuck against your second molars.
+This can cause damage either from the actual impaction or by creating oral hygiene difficulties.

-Cysts occur when the sac around an impacted wisdom tooth fills with fluid.
-This can cause it to grow, which can damage the jawbone, nerves, and other teeth.
-Sometimes this even leads to the development of a tumor in the area.
-If this occurs, you’ll need oral surgery to remove more than just the impacted tooth.
+Cysts can often occur when the sac around an impacted wisdom tooth fills with fluid, causing it to grow in size and damage the jawbone, nerves, and surrounding teeth.
+Sometimes this can even lead to the development of a tumor in the area.
+Should this occur, you may require oral surgery to remove more than just your impacted tooth.

-Third molars are very far back in the mouth, which can make them hard to clean.
-If they’re impacted, they can create spaces where food can get trapped, fueling the rapid growth of large colonies of bacteria that can damage your teeth, infect your gums, and spread throughout the body.
+Third molars are far back in the mouth, making them difficult to access and harder to clean.
+If they are impacted, or partially erupted, this can create space where food can get trapped, fueling the rapid growth of bacteria that can damage your teeth, infect your gums, which can spread throughout your body.

-And the effects of wisdom teeth aren’t limited to the teeth directly adjacent.
-When your wisdom teeth try to crowd in, they can push all your teeth forward, causing significant crowding in the front of your mouth, causing teeth to rotate or tilt out of place.
+The effects of aren’t only limited to your teeth directly adjacent to your wisdom teeth.
+When your wisdom teeth try to crowd in, they can push all of your teeth forward, thus causing teeth to rotate or tilt out of place.

 Sooner Is Better for Wisdom Teeth Removal

-As with many things in dentistry, prevention is much better than treatment for wisdom tooth complications.
-We can typically predict when wisdom teeth are going to become impacted and what complications might result.
-We can typically make recommendations to remove your wisdom teeth long before they start causing problems.
-This is better because:
+Dr. Kendall and Dr. Fox can typically make recommendations to remove your wisdom teeth long before they start causing you problems.
+This is better for you because:

 - You can schedule at your own convenience